 October 26th Nick and Rebekah took possession of a large home in Edmonton.
 After years of saving they were able pay cash for the home and to move out of their two bedroom apartment.
 The house was purchased in anticipation of the twins arrival next year.
 Words fail.

-In the evening October 28th WOTC hosted an interdemoninational prayer meeting in the La Feria high school football stadium.
+October 28th WOTC hosted an interdemoninational prayer meeting in the evening in the La Feria high school football stadium.
 Close to 300 people showed up from various churches in the valley.
 We did a prayer walk (picture below), various pastors led in prayer and then we broke into small groups for prayer.

 October 31 a few WOTC staffers set up a portable stage, some games and a space shuttle replica for an outreach on a vacant lot near the WOTC staff motel.
 We showed up briefly, but they had lots of help so we took our carnal selves to dinner at a local steak house where we used our half price coupon that arrived in the in-box.
 The staffers were rewarded with over 20 decisions.